thieu1995/opfunu/docs/pages/introduction.rst

     :target: https://www.gnu.org/licenses/gpl-3.0

-This is my first open-source library written in python for optimization benchmark functions.
+OPFUNU is the largest python library for cutting-edge optimization problems (benchmark, mathematical, engineering, real-world).
+Contains all CEC competition functions from 2005, 2008, 2010, 2013, 2014, 2015, 2017, 2019, 2020, 2021, 2022.
+Besides, more than 300 traditional functions with different dimensions are implemented.

-The current version 1.0.0 has 2 sub-packages including:
+The current version 1.0.1 has 3 sub-packages including:

    1. name_based package: All functions sorted as order of the alphabet
    2. cec_based package: All CEC competition functions in years (2005, 2008, 2010, 2013, 2014, 2015, 2017, 2019, 2020, 2021, 2022)
+   3. engineering_based package: All functions from some papers.

 If you see my code and data useful and use it, please cites my works here::

 	@software{thieu_nguyen_2020_3711682,
 	  author       = {Nguyen Van Thieu},
-	  title        = {A framework of Optimization Functions using Numpy (OpFuNu) for optimization problems}, year         = 2020,
+	  title        = {Opfunu: A Python Library For Optimization Functions in Numpy}, year         = 2020,
 	  publisher    = {Zenodo},
 	  url          = {https://doi.org/10.5281/zenodo.3620960}